borjur/KioskService/README.md

 KioskService
 ============

-Kiosk Service using Spring, Derby and Tomcat with implementations of Airport Location , DVD Info, Loan Info, Member Info etc...
+Kiosk Service using Spring Core and AOP, Derby and Tomcat with implementations of Airport Location , DVD Info, Loan Info, Member Info etc...